 While the formula is simple, finding the variables is relatively complex.
 The formula is as follows:

-You can also measure it as a percentage of revenue by dividing the final number by total revenue:
+You can also measure it as a percentage of revenue by dividing the contribution margin by total revenue:

 Examples of Variable Costs